 What is breast reconstruction?

 Here are some facts to help you better understand the process and the words used when talking about breast reconstruction.
-The words you may hear doctors use are also explained in the glossary at the end of this information.
+Some of the words you might hear doctors use are also explained in the glossary at the end of this information.

 The choice to have breast reconstruction is yours to make.
 We hope this information will help you make your decision.
 Try to learn as much as you can before you decide what to do.
-No one source of information can give you every fact or give you all the answers.
-You and those close to you should talk to your health care team about any questions and concerns you have about this type of surgery.
+No one source of information can give you every fact or all the answers you need.
+You and those close to you should talk with your healthcare team about any questions and concerns you have about this type of surgery.

 Last Medical Review: 12/05/2014